fresh2nd/PicasaWebAlbums/README.md

+Adding field weight(times the tag is used) to the Tag Object.

 PicasaWebAlbums
 ===============

-Adding tags.weight(times the tag is used) to the Tag Object.

 Gem for accessing photos and albums from Picasa Web Albums